 Additives Can Make Exterior Paint Toxic

-While most outgassing happens within 48 hours painting, it continues in smaller amounts for several years.
-In an enclosed space, these gasses can be harmful to humans and pets.
+Most outgassing happens within 48 hours of painting, but it continues in smaller amounts for several years.
+These gasses can harm humans and pets in enclosed spaces.

 Can You Use Interior Paint in an Unheated Garage?

-As with any paints, one of the biggest concerns is the temperature of the room when you’re painting.
-In this case, it doesn’t matter whether you’re using interior or exterior paint on your garage walls.
+As with any paint, one of the biggest concerns is the room temperature when you’re painting.

-Unlike our living room, most garages aren’t climate controlled.
-That means you’re limited a bit in when you can paint.
+Unlike our living room, most garages aren’t climate controlled, limiting when to start a painting project.

-When temperatures are too cold, a water-based paint will have a hard time adhering to the surface, making it much harder to dry properly.
+When temperatures are too cold, water-based paint will have difficulty adhering to the surface, making it much harder to dry correctly.

-If temperatures are too hot when painting with a latex paint, they won’t dry properly and can become gunky and too wet on your wall.
-This can lead to cracks and bubbles in your paint fairly quickly.
+If temperatures are too hot when painting with latex paint, they won’t dry properly and can become gunky and too wet on your wall.
+This can quickly lead to cracks and bubbles in your paint.

-It is recommended that the temperature be be at least 50 degrees Fahrenheit (10 degrees Celsius) and not higher than 90 degrees Fahrenheit (32.2 degrees Celsius) for the entire painting application time and the drying process.
+It is recommended that the temperature be at least 50 degrees Fahrenheit (10 degrees Celsius) and not higher than 90 degrees Fahrenheit (32.2 degrees Celsius) over the entire painting time and drying process.

-Humidity also plays a part too.
-High humidity has similar effects to high temperatures.
-The paint can’t dry properly, which damages the finish.
+High humidity has similar effects to high temperatures, causing the paint not to dry correctly and damaging the finish.

-In most cases, this comes down to a simple cost savings for the home builder.
+In most cases, this comes down to simple cost savings for the home builder.

 Paint best adheres to a clean, flat surface.
 Because most garages don’t have finished walls (drywall or other wall covering), it takes a lot more paint to get a good finish.

-In the end, it really comes down to personal preference and how much effort you’re willing to put in to have a great looking paint job.
+Ultimately, it comes down to personal preference and how much effort you’re willing to put in to have a great-looking paint job.

-Even if your garage isn’t heated, you can still use latex paint.
+You can use latex paint, even if you have a heated garage.
 You’ll want to avoid extreme temperatures during painting and drying, however.
-You may need to temporarily heat or cool your garage so it stays between 50 and 90 degrees Fahrenheit (10 to 32 degrees Celsius).
+You may need to temporarily heat or cool your garage, so it stays between 50 and 90 degrees Fahrenheit (10 to 32 degrees Celsius).

-Once you’ve decided to paint your garage, the next step is to figure out what color to paint it.
+Once you’ve decided to paint your garage interior, the next step is to figure out what color to paint it.
 While I recommend a simple white or light gray, there are many other paint schemes to choose from.
-We have a huge guide on how to choose the right color for your garage walls here.
+Here is a huge guide on choosing the right color for your garage walls.